 Submitted applications will be available on the "View All Submitted Applications" page for 5 years* after submission.

 *Note: The application purge period was increased from 180 days to 5 years on October 20, 2015, so all applications submitted on or after April 22, 2015 will be stored for 5 years.
 All applications submitted before April 22, 2015 have been deleted under the previous 180 day purge period.

 I downloaded my applications days ago, so why won't they disappear from the Retrieve Submitted Applications list?

-If you have downloaded an application and it is still visible in the list, you may have forgotten to click the Acknowledge Download button.
-After downloading applications, clicking on the Acknowledge Download button will change the status of the applications.
+If you have downloaded an application and it is still visible in the list, you may have forgotten to click the Acknowledge Completion of Download button.
+After downloading applications, clicking on the Acknowledge Completion of Download button will change the status of the applications.
 The status is viewable both to the Grantor and to the applicant communities.

 I just assigned an agency tracking number to an application.
 When I clicked on the Continue button, the application was no longer on the screen.
 What happened to it?

-How does my applicant know a tracking number has been assigned to his/her application?
+How does my applicant know an agency tracking number has been assigned to his/her application?